Social Prescribing: a resource for health professionals

 Click to view

-Lead with empathy and create a safe space for all – It is important to remember that everyone comes from a variety of social situations.
-Approach discussions with an empathetic mindset and create a safe space for individuals to feel comfortable talking about sensitive issues.
+Lead with empathy and create a safe space for all – Remember that everyone comes with a unique social story.
+Approach discussions with an empathetic, welcoming mindset and create a safe space for individuals to feel comfortable talking about sensitive issues.
+Trust and openness is foundational to building relationships and successful social prescribing.

 Talking points